suzhenye/polykube/README.md

 ## `Makefile`

 ### `make docker`
+This will build all of the production service container images. `make docker-{static,goapi,vnextapi}` or invidual builds.

+### `make docker-dev`
+This will build all of the production service container images. `make docker-{static,goapi,vnextapi}-dev` or invidual builds.

+### `make run-{static,goapi,vnextapi}`
+This will launch the production container locally.

+### `make run-{static,goapi,vnextapi}-dev`
-This will build the docker images for the various services.
+This will launch the development container locally with volumes mapped to source on the host.
-(Also: `make docker-vnextapi` or `make docker-static` or `make docker-goapi`)

 ### `make local-docker-repo`
 Start a local docker repo (used to serve images for Kubernetes in local configuration)